Do the Worm Bin!

 - What kind of worm is best for a compost bin?

 - You can compost indoors or outdoors, with or without worms, depending on your living space and the resources that are available to you.
 Find out more about different types of compost and try one!
-(A quick online search will get you plenty of tips to get started!) visit the following sites for more information: Kitchen composting, Outdoor composting, Home composting, Compost guide, and Composting for kids.
+(A quick online search will get you plenty of tips to get started!) visit the following sites for more information: Kitchen composting, Outdoor composting, Home composting, and Compost guide.

 - Composting helps to reduce trash and greenhouse gases.
 What are some other actions we can take to do reduce climate change?
 For some ideas, go here.